sgware/sabre/readme.md

 Here is a more advanced search. `-v` means verbose mode, which shows detailed information about the search and its result.
 This example uses Bonet and Geffner's additive heuristic.
-It also sets the _epistemic limit_ to 2, which means the planner will only reason 2 layers deep in the theory of mind.
-In other words, it will reason about what Tom believes (1 layer), what Tom believes the Merchant believes (2 layers), but not what Tom believes the Merchant believes Tom believes (3 layers).
+It also sets the _epistemic limit_ to 1, which means the planner will only explore 1 layer deep in the theory of mind.
+In other words, it will explore the states that represent what is actually true (0 layers), it will explore the states that represent what Tom believes (1 layer), but it will not explore the states that represent what Tom believes the Merchant believes (2 layers).
+Sabre always _models_ infinite layers of belief.
+In this case Sabre will generate some states on layer 2, and indeed it must to solve this problem, since Tom has to believe the merchant will sell him the MacGuffin, but Sabre will not _explore_ any states on layer 2.

 ```
-java -jar sabre.jar -v -p macguffin.txt -h h+ -el 2
+java -jar sabre.jar -v -p macguffin.txt -h h+ -el 1
 ```

 The output shows 6 nodes visited, which means the planner considered 6 partially complete versions of the story before it found the solution.
+Significantly more nodes were generated, some of them on belief layer 2, but only 6 of those nodes were considered as possible solutions.

 Here is a complete search of the problem to depth 3.
 This example uses _explanation-first search_, which means an action must be explained for all